Hartwell iPad Screen

 Michael says, “Working alongside Smudge, I've learned a lot of different approaches.
 You’ve taken the complicated tool I created and made a more elegant, simple solution so we can take the Hartwell Simulator to the next level.”

-“Our driver now is to get this great tool out into the hands of medical professionals.
-By upgrading the software and adding Bluetooth connectivity, we’ve enabled high-fidelity in-situ simulations, taking this tool from a simple calibration device to a simulation system that can be used to train doctors and nurses in real-life environments.
-When it comes to a real medical emergency, we want our medical professionals making good decisions based on learnings from simulations that are true to life.”
+We’ve enabled high-fidelity in-situ simulations, taking this tool from a simple calibration device to a simulation system that can be used to train doctors and nurses in real-life environments.
+When it comes to a medical emergency, we want our medical professionals making good decisions based on learnings from simulations that are true to life.